shelbimacken/run_analysis.R-Assignment/README.md

 The dataset includes the following files:
 =========================================

-- README.txt
+- README.md
-- Codebook.Rmd - Markdown for the codebook
+- Codebook.md - Markdown for the codebook
 - run_analysis.R - Script to create the tidyData.txt
 - tidyData.txt - Tidy data set created